talha131/onCrashReboot/content/ict/ICT Integration/Tools of ICT in Education.md

 ---
-title:Tools of ICT in Education
+title: Tools of ICT in Education
 ---

 ICT tools play a vital role in modern education, enhancing teaching and learning experiences by making them more interactive, accessible, and efficient.